NilsHellwig/CitationSorterWeb/README.md

 ## Contributions

-Contributions to CitationSorterWeb are welcome!
+Contributions to CitationSorter Web are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## License